 Have courage to use your own understanding! -that is the motto of enlightenment.
 Emmanuel Kant.1

-Arguably one can place the different styles of the late 1700’s and the early 19th century under the single “neoclassical” header.
-These styles have one thing in common; the revival of ancient arts, being that Roman, Greek or Egyptian.
+Arguably one can place the different styles of the late 1700s and the early 19th century under the single “neoclassical” header.
+These styles have one thing in common; the revival of ancient arts, being Roman, Greek or Egyptian.
 Regional differences are important but are very hard to detect in jewelry.
 Due to the fast developments in taste and politics, there can be no fixed date given to when one style starts and when the other ends.
-In the English speaking world, this period is generally known as Late Georgian and starts around 1760 and ends around 1830 (or 1837) to make a cut off to the Victorian era.
+In the English-speaking world, this period is generally known as Late Georgian and starts around 1760 and ends around 1830 (or 1837) to make a cut-off to the Victorian era.
 For other countries, other dates apply.

 The rococo had never really been accepted on the British Isles and it was here that the new neoclassicism first emerged.
-Early in the 18th-century, an early style of classicism evolved in Great Britain in the form of Palladianism.
-Andrea Palladio was a renaissance architect who developed houses based on strict ancient Roman rules (taken from Vitruvius).
-From around 1715 one could find these early neoclassical Palladian buildings in England with its porticos, pediments, and pillars which would become so typical for many homes in Great Britain and the USA (as the White House in Washington D.C.).
+Early in the 18th century, an early style of classicism evolved in Great Britain in the form of Palladianism.
+Andrea Palladio was a Renaissance architect who developed houses based on strict ancient Roman rules (taken from Vitruvius).
+From around 1715 one could find these early neoclassical Palladian buildings in England with their porticos, pediments, and pillars which would become so typical for many homes in Great Britain and the USA (such as the White House in Washington D.C.).

-During the reign of King George III of Great Britain, the Prince of Wales was the Prince Regent due to an llness of his father.
-Although this regency lasted from only 1811 to 1820 – when the Prince became King George IV -, in art history this English Regency usually indicates the style that lasted from about 1795 to 1837 and can be considered as Late Georgian.
+During the reign of King George III of Great Britain, the Prince of Wales was the Prince Regent due to his father’s illness.
+Although this regency lasted from only 1811 to 1820 – when the Prince became King George IV -, in art history, this English Regency usually indicates the style that lasted from about 1795 to 1837 and can be considered as Late Georgian.
 During this period there was a revival of ancient Roman and in particular Greek styles, but more decorative as during the neoclassical style of Robert Adam.

 In France, this style was adopted from around 1770, especially due to the influence of the fashionable Princess Marie Antoinette (spouse of the future King Louis XVI).
 These early French examples still showed remnants of the rococo but as time progressed it became more and more classical.
 The French style was more decorative than its English counterpart and it became known as the “Louis Seize Style”.3 It was later followed by the Directoire and subsequently by the Empire.